 Even if you do not like the room available, you should still select a room.
 You can then request to change your room after housing selection.
-Students can ask to be switched from a residence hall to an apartment or vice versa.
 As long as you are eligible, you can submit an assignment change request for any type of on-campus housing.
 If you are still not happy with your room by the housing deposit deadline, you may cancel your housing, online, without penalty.
 We will begin processing assignment change requests shortly after housing selection ends and continue throughout the following months.

 You may access the housing website after the end of the housing selection process to view your room and roommate details.
 This link will stay live all summer so you may continue to monitor any changes to your housing.

-Greiner Hall and Creekside Village East (1-11) apartments are required to fill the whole unit (groups of four).
+Sophomore areas (Greiner Hall and Creekside Village East are must fill areas and are required to fill the whole unit (groups of four).

 One-bedroom and studio spaces are very limited and are usually granted to the earliest of applicants with the greatest number of semesters on campus.